soons1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The given list index is invalid.
+One or both of the specified persons are invalid.

     * 3a1.
-Elder Scrolls shows an error message indicating that the given list index is invalid.
+Elder Scrolls shows an error message indicating that the specified person(s) given are invalid.

       Use case resumes at step 2.

 * 3b.
-One or both given persons at specified list index are already paired.
+One or both of the specified persons are already paired.

     * 3b1.
-Elder Scrolls shows an error message indicating that the given person(s) are already paired.
+Elder Scrolls shows an error message indicating that the specified person(s) are already paired.

       Use case resumes at step 2.